Frequently Asked Questions about Spain

 Which city is the best for expats?

 As a tourist one might try Barcelona, which has long been regarded as the Spanish cultural capital.
-Madrid is the financial and commercial hub, so if you are in a high-paying industry there will probably be more work in Madrid.
-Rural Spain is good to expats, and if you can find a decent job you can enjoy a very high level of comfort.
+Madrid is the financial and commercial hub, so expats in these industries are likely to be based there.
+Rural Spain is also offers a great standard of living so this is also a good option depending on a person's priorities.